 Others, particularly older buyers, just want a place that contains no bad memories.

 What if you buy a house and then find a new job in another city or fall in love and your house isn't big enough for two?
-If you're open to the fact that your living situation may change, you can put yourself in a good position to adjust, by buying a house with a probability of high resale value.
+If you're open to the fact that your living situation could change, you can put yourself in a good position to adjust, by buying a house with a probability of high resale value.